 Simulated divided lite (SDLs) – A type of grille or grid design that creates the appearance of a number of smaller panes of glass separated by muntins, but actually uses larger lites of glass with the muntins placed between and/or on the surfaces of the glass layers.

-Single glazing – Use of single lite of glass in a window.
+Single glazing – A single lite of glass in a window.
 Generally not as energy efficient as insulating glass or other forms of double glazing.

 Single-strength glass – Glass with thickness between 0.085 and 0.100 inches.